Skip to Main Content

 Contact Our New Jersey Post-Conviction Relief Attorney Today

-At Putterman Legal, our New Jersey criminal defense attorney handles all types of post-conviction relief matters.
+At Putterman Legal, our criminal defense attorney handles all types of relief matters.
+Our law office serves clients throughout the state.
 If you have any questions about your rights, we are more than ready to help.
-Contact us today to arrange your completely confidential initial consultation.
-We handle post-conviction relief matters throughout the State of New Jersey.
+Contact us today at (609) 625-8383 to arrange your completely confidential initial consultation.
+We handle relief matters throughout the State.

 building